 2) Loaf Of Bread

 Tortillas (wraps) are easy ways to create fun sandwiches and they are fun to eat too.
-While I was out seeking ‘proof’, I found this particular item from Santa Fe Tortilla (Sam’s Club) with 10% calcium in it per serving.
+While I was out seeking ‘proof’, I found this particular item from Santa Fe Tortilla (Sam’s Club or on Amazon) with 10% calcium in it per serving.

-What I did not find is direct front package labeling so I turned it over to the nutrition information and there it is plain as day, hiding in plain sight, calcium that is considered a ‘good source’ according to the FDA, and yes, I brought it home!
+However, this time the FRONT packaging did not highlight the calcium content.
+What did I do to figure this out?
+I simply turned it over and read the nutrition information.
+There it is, hiding in plain sight.
+In fact, it is calcium.
+Did you also see that the amount is considered a ‘good source’ according to the FDA, and yes, I brought it home!

 Grocery shopping makes it easier than ever to provide your family, their bones and your healthy lifestyle with calcium when you head to the bakery aisle and seek out calcium-fortified bread, bagels, muffins, and pitas.

-Check the nutrition facts, use my post to help you verify the 10%, 20% and “a glass of milk level’ and remember you can’t tell the difference of the addition of calcium into these baked goods.
-You won’t find a different taste because calcium is hiding within the baked good and the texture and taste are no different with the addition of the ingredient in there.
+Check the nutrition facts, use my post to help you verify the 10%, 20% and “a glass of milk level.’
+Remember you can’t tell the difference of the addition of calcium into these baked goods.
+There is no change in the taste, nor texture.

 Google and Learn